 By getting the average user LTV, you can compare it against the cost of acquisition per customer.
-If the cost is higher than the LTV, there are still works needed to align the product with the target market.
+If the cost is higher than the LTV, there is still work needed to align the product with the target market.

 History has shown that getting the right product/market fit is paramount to startup success.
 It has to be an important part of your strategy when developing an app.
 By surveying the users and getting measurable data, you take the guesswork out of the equation and improve the chance of creating winning products.

-If you're still doubtful of how to find product/market fit, our team is ready to help.
+If you're still doubtful of how to find product/market fit, contact us and we’re ready to help.